Storage pest

-A storage pest is an insect or other animal that damages or destroys stored food or other stored valuable organic matter.
-Insects are a large proportion of storage pests with each type of crop having specific insects that gravitate towards them such as the genus Tribolium that consists of insects such as Tribolium castaneum (red flour beetle) or Tribolium confusum (confused flour beetle) which damage flour crops primarily.
+A storage pest is an insect or other animal that damages or destroys stored food or other valuable organic matter.
+Insects make up a large proportion of storage pests, with each type of crop having specific insects that gravitate towards them.
+For example, insects of the genus Tribolium, such as Tribolium castaneum (red flour beetle) or Tribolium confusum (confused flour beetle), primarily damage flour crops.

 Insects

-Crops can be completely destroyed or even partially damaged affecting the quality of the crop and the ability to germinate new ones, by decreasing the protein content and removing the seeds from the grains.
+Insects can partially damage or even completely destroy crops.
+By decreasing the protein content and removing the seeds from the grains, insects can affect the quality of the crop and its ability to germinate new ones.

 Types of insect pests

 There are two types of grain insect pests, primary and secondary pests.

 Primary pests

 Primary grain pests attack the whole grain.
 The eggs are laid inside the grain, before the larvae mature inside the grain and then chew their way out.
 Some of these pests include the Lesser grain borer, Granary weevil (Sitophilus granarius, the Wheat weevil) and Rice weevil (Sitophilus oryzae).